 We encourage a new generation of local photographers to reclaim the narrative about their city, to tell honest stories from their own experiences, promoting the value and understanding of personal expression and visual storytelling through both analog and digital technologies.

-A photographer based in Detroit, Garcia began with a hand-me-down 35mm Olympus and a roll of film.
-From there his passion for photography was born and led him to the digital studio work he does today.
+A photographer based in Detroit, Javier began with a hand-me-down 35mm Olympus and a roll of film.
+From there his passion for photography was born and led him to the digital studio work he works today.
 Never losing a love for the darkroom, he now is working to provide access and education to anyone willing to learn the process of shooting, processing, and developing film.

 Angelique Harrison, Secretary

-Harrison is a recent graduate from Wayne State University's College of Fine, Performing, and Communication Arts where she majored in Photography and Journalism.
-While in school, Harrison worked as a studio assistant maintaining the darkroom and digital labs, she additionally helped start the traveling photo gallery Temporary Contemporary at Wayne State University.
+Angelique is a recent graduate from Wayne State University's College of Fine, Performing, and Communication Arts where she majored in Photography and Journalism.
+While in school, Angelique worked as a studio assistant maintaining the darkroom and digital labs, she additionally helped start the traveling photo gallery Temporary Contemporary at Wayne State University.

 Darkroom Detroit is grateful to its generous sponsors and partners: